darianaroman/dsa-2021-g3/30413/Alisa Dariana Roman/Lab09/README.md

-# Lab X
+# Lab 09

-> Edit this file and describe in a few words what you've done in this lab.
+> We discussed about divide and conquer algorithms then we implemented merge sort together